robOcity/better_streets/README.md

 1. Provide a [data dictionary](./data-dictionary.md) for the project.

 1. Use at least two data "flavors".
-FARS data relies on Geographic Location Codes ([FRPP GLC](https://www.gsa.gov/reference/geographic-locator-codes/glcs-for-the-us-and-us-territories)) to identify the state, county and city where the accident occurred.
+FARS data relies on Geographic Location Codes ([FRPP GLC](https://www.gsa.gov/reference/geographic-locator-codes/glcs-for-the-us-and-us-territories)) to identify the state, , and city where the accident occurred.
 The General Services Administration provides these data as Excel files.
 To meet the requirements of this project, I converted the spreadsheet to CSV, then converted the [CSV to JSON](https://csvjson.com/csv2json), and used the JSON in my analysis.

     ```python
     # read in geographic location codes as json